ThomasFinnern/j-4_dev_experiences/emptyTootlBar.md

 $toolbar->preferences('com_rsgallery2');
 ```

-Result see next section
+This results now in an empty grey toolbar

-# Avoid displaying not needed empty bar in component form
+# Avoid displaying empty grey toolbar in joomla component form

-Whe no button is activated following empty space appears on the component form
+When no button is activated following empty space appears on the component form

 ![toolbar with no buttton displayed](./images/EmptyDisplayToolbarButtons.png)

-There was no general switch in the joomla!
-4 code (as far as i know 2020 february)
+There is no general switch in the joomla!
+4 code to not display an empty toolbar (as far as i know 2020 february) In the backend template the Subheader html will always be inserted.
+Only if com_cpanel is active it is ommited

 On stackoverflow is a article called ["How to hide grey 'button bar' in administrator component view"][dda6871d]

   [dda6871d]: https://joomla.stackexchange.com/questions/23802/how-to-hide-grey-button-bar-in-administrator-component-view "Hide grey 'button bar'"